-We produce a wide range of training materials, ranging from educational resource packs and printed informational literature to videos and downloadable flow charts and forms to support your consent and evidence processes.
+We produce a range of training materials, from educational resource packs and printed informational literature to videos.

 The Sexual and Domestic Violence Resource Pack is designed to equip trainers with the information and resources for a one-hour interactive teaching session for Foundation doctors, to meet the requirements of the 2014 curriculum.
 This resource pack, which focuses on adults, was produced by the Havens with South Thames Foundation School (STFS).